Best Aspect Ratio in CS2: 4:3 or 16:9?

 Why is 4:3 so popular?

-How do I make black bars or a stretched image in CS:GO?
+How to do black bars or a stretched image in CS2?

-If you’ve decided to give the 4×3 format a chance, you’ll have to deal with graphics drivers.
+If you’ve decided to give the 4:3 aspect ratio a chance, you’ll have to deal with graphics drivers.
 Let’s start with the easy way.
-To play with black bars, you most likely just need to change the resolution in the Counter-Strike: Global Offensive settings.
+To play with black bars, you most likely just need to change the resolution in the Counter-Strike 2 settings.
 That should automatically result in a cropped picture on your monitor.

 In rare cases, the picture will immediately get stretched.
 To address this, you’ll need to tweak a couple of settings used to create a stretched picture.